IdanKorach/ClientServerChat/README.md

 # ClientServerChat
 A c++ multi-thread sockets client server chat.

-Run main terminal:
+Run in main terminal:
-g++ assignment3.cpp
+1. g++ assignment3.cpp
-./a.out <port>
+2. ./a.out port (you choose the port number)

-Run clients terminal:
+Run in clients terminal:
-nc localhost <port>
+1. connet to server, type: nc localhost port
-first line: client name
+2. first line: client name
-next lines: 'recipient' name and the message to deliver.
+3. next lines: 'recipient' name and the message to deliver.